Skip to main content

 DefinitionRequirements

 1_2.
-Operating system privilege account controls033.
-Restrict administrative access
+Operating system privilege account control

 095. Define users with privileges

-1_3.
-Virtualisation platform protection062.
-Define standard configurations
+062. Define standard configurations

 222. Deny access to the host machine

 1_4.
-Restriction of internet access249.
-Locate access points
+Restriction of Internet access

 2_1.
-Internal data flow security153.
-Out of band transactions
+Internal data flow security

 174. Transactions without a distinguishable pattern